AdoptOpenJDK/install-jdk/README.md

 #### `source`

-A custom source location of a JDK.
-This might be either a local directory, a compressed file, or an url.
+A custom source for a JDK.
+(See `sourceType` for supported values.)

+#### `sourceType`

+The type of the `source` parameter.
+Supported source types are:

+- `url` - HTTP and HTTPS URL sources
+- `file` - local directories, or compressed archives
+- `buildType` - AdoptOpenJDK build types ("nightly", or "releases".)

+The property may be set to empty, to automatically infer the type.
+The inferred type is:

+1. `url`, if `source` starts with "http://" or "https://",
+2. `file`, if `source` resembles a valid local file path and the file exists,
+3. or `buildType` otherwise.

 #### `archiveBasePath`